Skip to main content

 FieldRequiredDescription

-graphYesPath to the DOT workflow file, resolved relative to the TOML file’s directory.
+[workflow].graphNoPath to the Graphviz workflow file, relative to the TOML file’s directory.
+Defaults to workflow.fabro.

-Goal precedence: CLI --goal > TOML goal > DOT graph attribute.
+Goal precedence: CLI --goal > [run].goal > Graphviz graph attribute.

 Full example